zrghassabi/Recurrent-Neural-Network-NLP/README.md

 BTW, we do not need to build blocks of RNN or input word by word.
 We will input sentences to RNN.

 RNN are fully connected networks.
+Assume you have 500 hidden neuron. so,  64 *500 is input for each block and if sentence lenght is 100, so 64*500*100

   For RNN: